Nonparametric Finite Time LTI System Identification: Mathematical Preliminaries

 We will only be interested in the class of LTI systems that are Schur stable.
 Fix $\gamma > 0$ (and possibly much greater than $1$).
 The model class $\Mc_r$ of LTI systems parametrized by $r \in \Zb_{+}$ is defined as \begin{definition} The $(k, p, q)$--dimensional Hankel matrix for $M=(C, A, B)$ as

 and its associated Toeplitz matrix as

 \end{definition} We will slightly abuse notation by referring to $\Hc_{k, p, q}(M) = \Hc_{k, p, q}$.
 Similarly for the Toeplitz matrices $\Tc_{k, d}(M) = \Tc_{k, d}$.
 The matrix $\Hc_{0, \infty, \infty}(M)$ is known as the \textit{system Hankel matrix} corresponding to $M$, and its rank is known as the \textit{model order} (or simply \textit{order}) of $M$.
 The system Hankel matrix has two well-known properties that make it useful for system identification.
 First, the rank of $\Hc_{0, \infty, \infty}$ has an upper bound $n$.
 Second, it maps the ``past'' inputs to ``future'' outputs.
 These properties are discussed in detail in appendix as Section~\ref{control_hankel}.
 For infinite matrices $\Hc_{0, \infty, \infty}$, $||\Hc_{0, \infty, \infty}||_2\triangleq ||\Hc_{0, \infty, \infty}||_{\text{op}}$, \textit{i.e.}, the operator norm. \begin{definition} The \textit{transfer function} of $M=(C, A, B)$ is given by $G(z) = C(zI - A)^{-1}B$ where $z \in \mathbb{C}$. \end{definition} The transfer function plays a critical role in control theory as it relates the input to the output.
 Succinctly, the transfer function of an LTI system is the Z--transform of the output in response to a unit impulse input.
 Since for any invertible $S$ the LTI systems $M_1 = (CS^{-1}, S A S^{-1}, S B), M_2 = (C, A , B)$ have identical transfer functions, identification may not be unique, but equivalent up to a transformation $S$, \textit{i.e.}, $(C, A, B) \equiv (CS, S^{-1}AS, S^{-1}B)$.
 Next, we define a system norm that will be important from the perspective of model identification and approximation. \begin{definition} The $\Hc_{\infty}$--\textit{system norm} of a Schur stable LTI system $M$ is given by Here, $G(\cdot)$ is the transfer function of $M$.
-Furthermore, the Hankel system norm is defined as $||M||_H = ||\Hc_{0, \infty, \infty}(M)||_2$. \end{definition} For a stable LTI system $M$ we have \begin{prop}[Lemma 2.2~\cite{glover1987model}] Let $M$ be a LTI system then
+The $r$--truncation of the transfer function is defined as